nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Introduction

-PlaNus is a **task managing desktop application** for students in NUS with many projects and deadlines, optimized for use via a Command Line Interface (CLI) with the benefits of Graphical

-Interface (GUI).
-PlaNus reduces the time spent by students in task management as adding tasks and lessons is now simple and quick!
+PlaNus is a **desktop application that manages tasks** for students in NUS with **busy schedule**, optimized for use via a Command Line Interface (CLI) with the benefits of Graphical User Interface (GUI).
+PlaNus reduces the time spent by students in task management as adding tasks and lessons is simple and quick!

 Objectives of PlaNus: